Ventriculoperitoneal shunt surgery places a tube that runs from the brain to the belly.

 Reasons for Procedure

-hydrocephalus.
+This surgery is done to drain excess fluid from the brain to treat hydrocephalus.
 Excess fluid causes increased pressure in the head.
 This pressure can damage sensitive brain tissues.
-The shunt reduce pressure on the brain by draining the extra fluid.
+The shunt eases pressure on the brain by draining the extra fluid.

 Copyright © Nucleus Medical Media, Inc.